-It’s go time for one of the final five in mobile New York sports betting.
+It’s go time for one of the final five in NY Betting Apps.

 BetMGM New York has been given the go-ahead to launch live operations by the New York State Gaming Commission (NYSGC), the company announced Friday morning.
 It will begin operations on Monday, Jan.
 17.